-4.2 Data Quality
+3.2 Data quality

-(For more detailed information, see the 2001 Survey of Household Spending Data Quality Indicators, free on the Statistics Canada web site at www.statcan.ca.)
+(For more detailed information, see the Survey of Household Spending Data Quality Indicators, soon to be available free on the Statistics Canada web site at www.statcan.ca.)

-4.2.1 Sampling Error
+3.2.1 Sampling error

 Sampling errors occur because inferences about the entire population are based on information obtained from only a sample of the population.
 The sample design, the variability of the data, and the sample size determine the size of the sampling error.
 In addition, for a given sample design, different methods of estimation will result in different sampling errors.